-Dry Creek Rancheria Band of Pomo Clean and Safe Water for Bi' Du Khaale Senior Housing Project Indians
+Dry Creek Rancheria Band of Pomo Clean and Safe Water for Bi' Du Khaale Senior Housing Project Indians Clean and sale water for Br Du Knaale senior Housing Project

 The Dry Creek Rancheria Safe and Reliable Water Project will provide water to residents of the Tribe's Bi'Du Khaale Housing Project, a proposed 25-unit affordable rental community for low-income elderly Tribal members.
 The Project extends the municipal water system from South Cloverdale Blvd. along Kelly Rd, to each dwelling unit.
 Offsite water line improvements will connect to the existing municipal water main, extending 920 linear feet of 8" line with valves and 2 fire hydrants.
 Onsite improvements include installation of 2,850 linear feet of 8" line, valves and 7 fire hydrants.
 The new homes will connect to the new water main with 3⁄4" water lines, valves, and water meters.